Global symmetry violation from non-isometric codes: Global symmetry violation

 where $q_\ell$ and $q_r$ are charges of $Q_\ell$ and $Q_r$, so that Hawking pairs in $(L,\ell)$ and $(r, R)$ have opposite charges.
 The state \eqref{hawk} implies that the black hole can radiate global charges.
-However, the net charge in the radiation is expected to average to zero, since the Hawking radiation is thermal \cite{Hawking:1975vcx}.
-The left movers $\ell, Q_\ell$ are to be interpreted as the black hole constituents.
-They are entangled with the reference systems $L, Q_L$, similarly for the right movers.
+However, the net charge in the radiation is expected to average to zero